 Vinyl siding isn't right for every home, but it’s worth considering for its low maintenance and overall cost.
 For homeowners in Illinois, you should consider other options as well since vinyl tends to age more quickly from extreme changes in weather year to year.

-Metal siding is becoming popular these days because they tend to be a longer-lasting and lightweight alternative to wood and masonry.
+Metal siding is becoming popular these days because it tends to be a longer-lasting and lightweight alternative to wood and masonry.

-More importantly, they are quite inexpensive when used for residential and commercial sidings.
+More importantly, they are inexpensive for residential and commercial sidings.

 Generally, aluminum metal sidings are preferred for homes because it is easier to shape and install.
 Steel siding material is preferred for utility structures such as barns, industrial applications, and the like.
 This is due to its dent-free quality, allowing it to be used in areas where storms and other extreme conditions are apparent.